 I jokingly mentioned the word “pundit” as a substitution in the maligned “social media expert” phase.
 Strangely it didn’t go down too well!
 Interestingly through, it is one of the words listed under “expert” in my trusty Mac OS X Thesaurus, and whilst I’m in that reference library, here is a quote from the dictionary definition of expert:

 In specific fields, the definition of expert is well established by consensus and therefore it is not necessary for an individual to have a professional or academic qualification for them to be accepted as an expert.
 In this respect, a shepherd with 50 years of experience tending flocks would be widely recognized as having complete expertise in the use and training of sheep dogs and the care of sheep.

 There is still the Naive Consumer Problem: Say I need to buy a skateboard.
-Shocking as it may be, I know very little about skateboards, other than they have wheels attached to a board, and that you skate with them.
+Shocking a face as it may be, I know very little about skateboards, other than they have wheels attached to a board, and you skate with them.
 After talking with a few people that seem to know about skateboards, I quickly grasp that I may be missing some details.
-The kind of important details that justify a set of wheels costing slightly more than my first car.
-Perhaps.
+The kind of important details that justify a set of wheels costing slightly more than my first car., perhaps.

 I know just enough to know that I don’t know enough, so I rely on other (independent) people to tell me who the experts are.
 Usually we really on other experts to tells us who the experts are.
 The nature of social media makes that process hard.
 As new entrants scramble for links, mentions, follows, retweets and generally anything that will give them credibility – that much needed “social capital” – objectivity flies out of the window, and everybody calls the person with three months more experience “an expert”.
 Meanwhile, new tools and best practice move on like an express train, on a day without strikes or leaves on the line.